drx-code/EquivariantModeling/README.md

 ```
 Logs and checkpoints for trained models are saved to `logs/<START_DATE_AND_TIME>_<config_spec>`.

+* To fine-tune the decoder which enhances the reconstruction ability, replace the `configs/first_stage/tokenizer_config.yaml` with `configs/first_stage/tokenizer_config_stage2.yaml`.

 ### Generator Training
-The training of our equivariant generator with ImageNet-1k can be started by running
+The training of our equivariant generators with the ImageNet can be started by running
 * Our small geneator
 ```
 torchrun --nproc_per_node=8 --nnodes=${NUM_NODES} --node_rank=${NODE_RANK} --master_addr=${MASTER_ADDR} \